 Your FB cover images shouldn’t be taken lightly.
 Here are two primary reasons why brands, regardless of industry, should put their efforts on FB cover photos:

 Facebook tallied 2.45 billion users in the third quarter of 2019.
 That is ⅓ of the world’s population!
 That means it’s the biggest social media platform where your audience could be lurking.
 Well, let me point out the obvious: More users equals more leads equals more conversions.

 Once potential leads land on your page, they initially see the FB business cover photo.
 That said, make a good first impression by associating the image with your brand.
-Sprinkle some strategic design elements to let leads stay longer on your Facebook Business page.
+Sprinkle some strategic design elements to let leads stay on your Facebook Business page longer.

 Exxon Mobil associates their cover photo by showing people at work, their working equipment, and office building.
 They also alternately incorporated purple colors to break the monotonous shades of the rest of the design.